brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 .. image:: 1-intro-to-brian-neurons_image_33_0.png

-As you can see, the blue (Brian) and dashed red (analytic solution) lines coincide.
+As you can see, the blue (Brian) and dashed orange (analytic solution) lines coincide.

 In this example, we used the object ``StateMonitor`` object.
 This is